 I hadn’t thought about using instant coffee for making iced coffee, but the package that shipped with Joe reminded me that the coffee brews just as well in cold water.
 So, I tried making iced coffee with both the Sudden and the Joe, and it worked just as well as its hot version.

-Being able to carry a few packets of quality instant coffee in your backpack or car knowing you don’t even need hot water is awesome.
-Just get a cup of ice water, pour in the packet, stir it, and you have a tasty iced coffee ready to drink.
+It’s awesome to be able to carry a few packets of quality instant coffee in your backpack or car, knowing you don’t even need hot water.
+Just get a cup of ice water, pour in the packet, stir it, and have a tasty iced coffee ready.

 A Winner?

-For this review, I asked a few of my friends to vote for their favorite.
+For this review, I asked some friends to vote for their favorite.
 It was a split decision.
 We liked both the Sudden Coffee and the Joe Coffee about the same, with half of us giving the edge to Sudden and the other half to Joe.

 High-end instant coffee is not cheap.
-The price per cup works out to around $2.50 – $3.30, depending upon the brand and quantity purchased.
+The price per cup ranges from $2.50 to $3.30, depending on the brand and quantity purchased.
 You could get Starbucks VIA or Trader Joe’s Instant Coffee at a much lower price, but they don’t taste nearly as good.

-As a coffee fan, if you get an opportunity to try either of these next-generation instant coffees, do so.
+As a coffee fan, if you can try these next-generation instant coffees, do so.
 I think you’ll be impressed.
-The body of instant coffee is not as rich as brewed coffee, but nor would I expect it to be.
-The good news is that the flavor profiles are far better than they have ever been.
+The body of instant coffee is not as rich as brewed coffee, nor would I expect it to be.
+The good news is that the flavor profiles are far better than ever.

 Resources